Art in Isolation: Spring Sentiments

 Lockdown 2021 has been quite different from 2020.
 Lots of major life changes, including a big move to the Bay of Quinte.
 Being in a permanent residence during a lockdown makes a difference.
 My concerns and fears are very different from the last lockdown.

 The windows in this house are old and need to be replaced.
-It’s the same for most of our neighbours.
-Like any other subdivision, the way the windows are situated, it’s up to residents to respect each other’s boundaries and privacy.
 The plastic we installed to deal with the draft, offers an extra layer of privacy.
-We can enjoy the natural light, the tall trees and the pigeons who gather on top of my neighbour’s roof.
-A temporary visual distortion of our surroundings.
+For now the plastic acts as a temporary visual distortion of our surroundings.

 While useful for energy conservation, and sometimes fun to photograph, the plastic is a daily reminder of plastic pollution.
 We will find a way to reuse it, but then what?